tinacms/tina.io/content/docs/inline-editing.md

 ## Adding Inline Editing with _InlineForm_

 The `InlineForm` and `InlineField` components can be used to set up inline editing in your layout. `InlineForm` receives the form object created via one of the [form hooks](/docs/forms) in order to provide it to the inline editing context.

-Depending on the tools you are using, the helper function for registering a form may look different: `useJsonForm`, `useLocalForm`, `useRemarkForm` etc. But it is important to use a hook instead of the [HOC helpers]().
+> Note that it is important to **use a hook to register a form** instead of an HOC or Render Props component.
+Depending on the Tina packages you are using, the hook names may differ than those seen in the examples.

-`InlineForm` should wrap the page or component where you want to add Inline Editing, turning the _page into the form itself_.
+`InlineForm` should wrap the page or component where you want to add inline editing, turning the _page into the form itself_.
 You can then nest multiple `InlineField` components, a render props-based component that allows you to conditionally display an editing interface (when in edit mode) or the page as it will appear in production.

 The **rough idea** is like this: